MatheusRabetti/matheusrabetti.github.io/_posts/2017-01-15-math-statistics.md

 <br/>
 <p align="center">
-	<strong>H0:</strong> User default layout >= User new layout <br>
+	<strong>H0:</strong> User's default layout time >= User's new layout time <br>
-	<strong>H1:</strong> User default layout < User new layout
+	<strong>H1:</strong> User's default layout time < User's new layout time
 </p>
 <br/>
-After calculating the mean for each experiment (default, new layout) I see a difference of 20 minutes more in the mean time per user for the new layout.
-So, the p-value will answer: The p-value is the probability of the new layout be 20 minutes more than the default layout, given that the user in default layout spend more time than the user in the new layout.
+After calculating the mean for each experiment (default, new layout) I see a difference of 10 minutes more in the mean time per user for the new layout.
+So, the p-value will answer: The p-value is the probability of the new layout be 10 minutes more than the default layout, given that the user in default layout spend more time than the user in the new layout.

 Another common error relationed to the p-value is supposing it tells the size of an effect, the strength of the evidence or the importance of a result.
 Yet despite all these limitations, p-values are often used as a way to separate true findings from spurious ones, and that creates perverse incentives.